Trump Talk First 100 Days Dialogue Series

 April 25: State of the Woodruff Health Sciences Center—4:30 p.m., WHSCAB auditorium.
 EVPHA Jon Lewin will give the annual State of the WHSC address.
 Reception to follow.

 April 29 (evening): SOM Art Gala—Save the date for the annual SOM Art Gala (time to come), with profits being allocated to the student-run free clinics in and around Atlanta, such as the Good Samaritan Clinic, the Clarkston Community Health Center, and the Gateway and Central Night Clinics.

 May 10, Emerging Concepts in Health Services Research—8:30 a.m.-5 p.m., Rollins School of Public Health Auditorium.
 Join WHSC colleagues for the 4th annual Health Services Research Day.
 Abstracts will be chosen for oral and poster presentations.
-Submit abstract here by March 31 (this Friday!)
+Submission deadline is March 31.
+Submit abstract here.
 Keynote speaker, Martin Adel Makary, MD, MPH, surgical director, Johns Hopkins Multidisciplinary Pancreatitis Center, and New York Times best-selling author of Unaccountable.
 Learn more here.